Deploy to Galaxy

 Learn how to deploy on Galaxy by setting up Push to Deploy.
 The easiest and fastest way of deploying your Meteor app.

-Then you get to select which Plan you want to use.
+In this step, you just need to configure to which Account your app will be deployed and which Plan you want to use.
 You can check everything about the plans on our pricing page.

 We do not recommend deploying production applications to the Free plan as it provides only a limited container which is turned off when your app is not being used.